tyt2y3/teeth/readme.md

 ```
 keep in mind that the sprite index starts counting 0 in the top-left corner.

-For characters, you see arrays and they are representing an animation sequence
+For characters, you see arrays and they are representing animation sequences
 ```javascript
 action:
 {